The South African Commercial Advertiser: Censorship and banning (1824-29)

 Before 1824, the only permitted news publication had been that of the weekly Government Gazette.
-The authorities had emphasised their aversion to a free press by seizing printing equipment found on board the "Chapman", an 1820 Settlers ship.
+The authorities had emphasized their aversion to a free press by seizing printing equipment found on board the "Chapman", an 1820 Settlers ship.

 Governor Somerset's banning of the paper, only a few months after its founding, followed on his earlier decree that The South African Commercial Advertiser would have to submit to censorship before printing and distribution.
 In March 1824 Pringle had printed details of a libel suit against a Cape solicitor, William Edwards, who had accused the Governor of abuse of his powers.
 The autocratic Somerset also ordered Greig to deposit 10 000 Rixdollars with the Fiscal as security in case he should publish anything unacceptable.
 In the face of the government pressure, Pringle resigned later in 1824, and left the country to return to Britain.
 However Fairbairn and Greig continued the struggle.
 Greig sailed to England and obtained authorisation to publish free from Colonial Government censorship, resuming publication on 31 August 1825.

 Ordinance 60 of 1829 finally guaranteed freedom of the Cape press.